 If you’re interested in becoming a client, beware.
-Wingman Advertising is the nosiest advertising agency you’ll ever meet.
-Clients that sign on with us should be ready to have our creative director, Rich Kagan, and his band of copywriters and new business people snooping around every aspect of their businesses.
+Wingman Media is the nosiest agency you’ll ever meet.
+Clients that sign on with us should be ready to have our team snooping around every aspect of their businesses.
 Sometimes you’ll know it’s us, other times we’re in disguise.
 This intense discovery process is mandatory to uncover the story the public needs to hear about your product or service.
 It’s not always the one you thought you’d tell, but that’s why you hired us.

-If you’re talking with Wingman you probably sell a considered purchase for the home and have a team of sales people.
-Wingman was started by two guys that honed their skills in the sink-or-swim world of radio sales, so we have a soft spot for sales guys.
-We also know the good ones understand your product in ways the CEO never will.
-Most importantly, they know what drives your customers to buy better than anyone.
-Good sales people always have tried-and-true sales pitches and instincts forged through thousands customer interactions.
+Good sales people always have tried-and-true sales pitches and instincts forged through thousands of customer interactions.
 Honestly, the insights sales guys give us about selling their products are so valuable that we feel like we’re cheating.
 But we get over it pretty quickly.

-Like hungry press hounds we’ll follow your sales people to the point that they’ll consider a restraining order.
+Like hungry press hounds we’ll follow your sales people.
 But we always pay them back by buying them lunch.
 This gives us more face time to grill them with work-related questions.
-Another important reason for this interrogation is your sales guys have to answer to our advertising.
+Your sales guys are the best resource for building creative that converts.
 When the brand messaging and sales process are aligned, the customer interaction becomes seamless and deals begin to magically close by themselves.

 Step 2: Skimming the Surface